-The members of this Committee during the year comprised Ms Jennifer Horrigan (Chair), Mr Bruce Morgan and Ms Sarah Goodman as Directors.
+The members of this Committee during the year comprised Mr Mark Rigotti (Chair), Ms Jennifer Horrigan, Mr Bruce Morgan and Ms Sarah Goodman as Directors.
 Details of the Directors' qualifications are set out in the Directors' Report.
 The number of meetings held through the year and the details of attendance are as follows:

 Name of Director Number Eligible to Attend Number Attended

-Ms Jennifer Horrigan (Chair) 1 1
+Ms Jennifer Horrigan (Chair until 1 1

+May 2021)

+Mr Mark Rigotti (Chair from May 2021) 2 2

+Mr Bruce Morgan 3 3

-Ms Sarah Goodman 1 1
+Ms Sarah Goodman 1 0

-Mr Bruce Morgan 1 1